SaxonRah/DevPunk/ReadMe.txt

 This is not a final product im not responsible for damages ect..ect..
 I could careless about legal stuff, I'm not trying to make money or destroy your pc.
 I'm doing this as a side project so don't expect a whole lot.

-You can view the latest demo here [http://goo.gl/Y10Zs]

 Thanks to everyone for FlashPunk, PunkUI, Ogmo Support, Bloom and Blur Punk & Code Snippets -- [will add more later] Credits